Louisiana Tax Relief: Guide to Resolving Tax Problems with LA

 - There is serious doubt that you owe the tax debt in question.

 - The costs to the Department of Revenue of collecting the tax debt from you would be more than the amount of the debt.

 In order to apply for an Offer in Compromise, you must complete and submit Form R-20212A, Offer in Compromise Application, as well as Form R-20212I, Statement of Financial Condition for Individuals.
 The Department of Revenue provides an Offer in Compromise Program booklet, Form R-2021, which contains all of the necessary forms, instructions, and information about the program.

 Aside from an offer in compromise, you can also request other accommodations from the Department of Revenue in order to reduce your tax liability.
 For instance, you can fill out and submit Form R-20128, Request for Waiver of Penalty for Delinquency, Form R-20130, Request for Compromise of Interest, or Form R-20131, Request for Abatement of Interest to the Department of Revenue.
 All of these forms request that the Department of Revenue reduce or waive penalties or interest that the Department has assessed against you for unpaid or delinquent taxes, depending on your circumstances.

 Although many states have formal taxpayer advocate divisions, the Louisiana Department of Revenue does not provide an advocate service.
 However, the Audit Protest Bureau is an independent division of the Department of Revenue that offers a forum for taxpayers to resolve disputes over tax audits through this administrative process rather than through litigation.

 You can contact the Audit Protest Bureau at (219) 225-1641 Monday-Friday between 8:00 a.m. and 4:30 p.m.
-You also can complete a Protest Petition, which is a formal request for the Audit Protest Bureau to hear your case, online through the Department of Revenue website.
+You also can complete a Protest Petition, which is a formal request for the Audit Protest Bureau to hear your case.

 Baton Rouge Headquarters